RECAP-Team/RECAP/CONVERSATION_SUMMARY.md

     the actual PNG output** to confirm correct layout/legends/data, not just "no exception."

+### 2.23 Git commit, then a tangled push
+- Gave the user a copy-pasteable `git commit` command (staging `code/` as a whole plus the new docs/results) for them to run in their own terminal — didn't run it myself, since it was framed as "give me a command."
+- User ran it and pushed; GitHub showed the commit landed (`312bbab`), but `git status` also showed a second, larger batch still staged-but-uncommitted, plus a puzzling `Your branch is based on 'origin/main', but the upstream is gone` warning, plus an unexplained `test.txt`.
+- Investigated directly (same shared cluster filesystem, so `git ls-remote`/`git branch -vv` from this session reflects the user's own terminal's reality exactly): confirmed the remote's `main` branch no longer exists at all — only `master` now, also the new GitHub default branch.
+Not something this session did.
+Fixed only the local tracking pointer (`git branch --set-upstream-to=origin/master master`) — did NOT touch the remote, since recreating `main` affects the whole team and wasn't this session's call to make unilaterally.
+Flagged `test.txt` (unexplained, not from this session) without touching it, and gave the user the one-line command for the still-pending second commit.

+### 2.24 GitHub token check, then permanent SSH auth
+- User selected the exact token text from `flash/pedro/command.txt` (`ghp_...`, a classic PAT sitting in plaintext) and asked whether it has access to `RECAP-Team/RECAP`.
+Checked directly against the GitHub API without ever printing the token value back: authenticates as `raja17021998`, full admin/push/pull on the repo, but the token's actual *scope* is far broader than the repo (`admin:enterprise`, `admin:org`, `delete_repo`, etc.) — flagged this as a real risk given it's sitting in a general notes file, recommended rotating to a narrower fine-grained PAT.
+- User then hit the expected friction (`git push` prompting for username/password every time over HTTPS) and asked for a permanent fix.
+  Offered two options; user picked **SSH** over permanently storing the broad token in plaintext.
+- Setup hit a real environmental wall: this cluster blocks raw SSH (port
+  22) *and* direct connections to GitHub's port-443 SSH fallback — only proxied HTTP(S) traffic works here (matches the proxy notes already in `pedro/command.txt`).
+Diagnosed this with actual connectivity tests (`/dev/tcp` probes) rather than assuming, found `ncat` (available, with `--proxy --proxy-type http` support) could tunnel SSH through the same HTTP proxy used for everything else, verified the tunneled connection actually authenticates before building anything permanent on top of it.
+- Final setup: dedicated key `~/.ssh/id_ed25519_github` (kept separate from the cluster's own login key), added to the `raja17021998` GitHub account via the API (title `pragya-recap-cluster`), `~/.ssh/config` entry routing `github.com` → `ssh.github.com:443` through `proxy21.iitd.ernet.in:3128` via `ncat`, remote switched to `git@github.com:RECAP-Team/RECAP.git`.
+Verified end-to-end with a real `git ls-remote origin` — zero prompts, no token involved.
+This survives across sessions (not a per-session environment variable).

+### 2.25 JOB_GUIDE.md reordered by priority + per-language smoke-test scripts
+- User asked (in Hindi/English mixed) for two things: (1) reorder `JOB_GUIDE.md`'s command listings so main-matrix experiments come before ablations, grouped by language, with parallelization noted — e.g. "all Bhili main commands, all Mundari main commands, ..., then all Bhili ablations, all Mundari ablations..."; (2) one combined smoke-test script per language covering both directions.
+- **Caught a real scope conflict before building anything**: the user's own example included Gondi throughout (main commands, ablations, and its own `smoke_test_gondi.bash`), but `config.py`'s `LANGUAGES` has excluded Gondi since §2.13 — any `--lang Gondi` command would fail immediately with an argparse error as the code currently stands.
+Asked explicitly rather than guessing; user confirmed: drop Gondi from this request entirely.
+- Read the full existing `JOB_GUIDE.md` (733 lines) before touching it, rather than editing from memory — confirmed it still had Gondi throughout (job counts, all four command-listing groups) since the earlier "offered, not actioned" cleanup item from §2.13 had never actually been done.
+- Full rewrite: fixed every job count for the 2-language scope (78→52 total training jobs; Group A 6→4, Group B 60→40, Groups C/D/E 6→4 each — all cross-checked arithmetically), and replaced the old flat "Group B, then C, then D, then E" command listing with a new §3 structured exactly as requested: §3.1 Bhili main (14 jobs: 12 launch-together + 2 that must wait on `recap_dpo`), §3.2 Mundari main (same shape), §3.3 Bhili ablations (12, all parallel), §3.4 Mundari ablations (12, all parallel) — each command tagged with its underlying Group letter so the dependency rules in §0/§1 still apply.
+- This left a numbering gap (old §3 immediately followed by old §7, since §4/§5/§6 — the old Group C/D/E sections — were folded into the new §3).
+  Judged that gap would read as an editing mistake to anyone opening the file cold, so renumbered every subsequent section (old §7-§15 → new §4-§12, including the `11b`/`11c`/`11d` subsections) — did this programmatically (one regex pass over `§N` cross-references plus header lines, using original-captured numbers so renamed-into-existing-number collisions couldn't happen, e.g. old §15→§12 racing old §12→§9) rather than by hand, then verified every single `§N` reference in the final file resolves to the right target.
+- New `smoke_test_bhili.bash` / `smoke_test_mundari.bash` (`code/`,
+  executable): each runs the full former-§14c flow — all 10 DPO experiments, both GRPO conditions, PPO, evaluate, reporting — for BOTH directions of one language in a single `bash` command, `set -euo pipefail` so it stops on first failure.
+Verified: `bash -n` syntax check on both, and cross-checked every `--experiment` name in both scripts against `config.py`'s real `EXPERIMENTS` dict keys (13/13 valid, no typos) — not just assumed correct from memory.

 ---

 ## 3. Key files touched this session (for quick orientation)